Single Subject

 Complete the online Department Application with uploaded required documents and the $25 non-refundable application fee receipt.
 Please be sure to check the Save my progress and resume later box at the top of the application, so that you can update your application before it is submitted.
 Please use the same email to save and submit your Department Application.

-Once you start the Department Application and save your progress, your application will be in our system for review.
-Please name and upload all documents and screenshots as saved PDFs.
-If you submitted your Department Application without the required documents, it is incomplete.
+If you submitted your Department Application without the required documents, it is INCOMPLETE.
 Send updated documents for your submitted Department Application file to csscdocuments@csueastbay.edu with your full name, program name, and start term in the subject line.

-The statement of purpose should respond to both of the following questions in one 300-500 word essay:
+The Statement of Purpose should respond to both of the following questions in one 300-500 word essay:

 • How does your background and/or experience inform your decision to pursue a license that authorizes you to work with socially, culturally, and economically diverse groups of children in California?